Teskedsgubben/MiroSimulint/README.md

     ...d.bmp -i audiofile.mp3 -shortest -b:v...

-__Mac users:__ If you are using Mac OS and do not have VLC or similar installed, you may not me able to play the .avi file.
-In that case, try using the command below to produce a playable file.
+__Convert to .mp4:__ The default video format is .avi which you can import in most video editors.
+If you just want to render a .mp4 file to play directly, you can use the command below.

-    ffmpeg -i video_capture/MiroSim.avi -preset slow -codec:v libx264 -pix_fmt yuv420p -b:v 100M video_capture/MiroSimMAC.mp4
+    ffmpeg -i video_capture/MiroSim.avi -preset slow -codec:v libx264 -pix_fmt yuv420p -b:v 128M video_capture/MiroSim.mp4

-Then open the MiroSimMAC.mp4 file in the video_capture directory.
+Then open the MiroSim.mp4 file in the video_capture directory.

 ### Keeping MiroSimulint up to date